jslonim/MachineLearningNotebooks/README.md

 # MachineLearningNotebooks
-This are several machine learning notebooks made in jupyter that i wrote while learning in courses online
+Several machine learning notebooks made in jupyter that go from Regression to Classification and Neural Networks